Dear readers of ADxS.org, please forgive the disruption.

 Details

-3. Mental stress benefits
+3. Psychological stress benefits

 Now the poor guy already has enough problems on his hands - what use are stress symptoms to our ancestor?
 What advantage do they have?